Cressida Hogg: Career

+In October 2025, Hogg was announced as the new chair of the Confederation of British Industry, assuming the role on 1 January 2026 and replacing Rupert Soames.

+According to Companies House, as of May 2026, Hogg has a total of 18 appointments with British companies.

 Personal

-Hogg is married to The Hon.
-Henry Legge KC, a barrister.
-The Hon.
-Henry Legge is the son of Gerald Legge, 9th Earl of Dartmouth and Raine Spencer, Countess Spencer.
-Raine was the daughter of Alexander McCorquodale and the romantic novelist and socialite Barbara Cartland and the stepmother of Diana, Princess of Wales.
+Hogg married barrister Hon.
+Henry Legge KC in 1995.
+Legge is the son of Gerald Legge, 9th Earl of Dartmouth, and Raine Spencer, Countess Spencer.
+Raine was the daughter of Alexander McCorquodale and the romantic novelist and socialite Barbara Cartland and the stepmother of Diana, Princess of Wales.The couple have three children.

 Hogg was appointed CBE in the 2014 New Year Honours list, for services to Infrastructure Investment and Policy.